Is your tax team experiencing burnout?

 Burnout is more than just a buzzword; it’s a psychological syndrome resulting from chronic stress in the workplace.
 The World Health Organization recognizes it as a syndrome that manifests in three dimensions:

 In the context of a tax team, burnout can lead to mistakes in filings, missed deadlines, and a drop in the quality of service provided to clients.
-Recognizing the signs early can help prevent serious consequences.
+Recognizing the red flags early can help prevent serious consequences and maintain client expectations.

 Signs of burnout in your tax team